KeyvanDerakhshanNik/crawler/README.md

 # crawler

-This is the assignment for https://www.sedna.com/ .
+This is the assignment for https://www.sedna.com/ . <br>
-It is Spring boot application that it take the https://www.sedna.com/ in the website and then it crawling the https://www.sedna.com/ .
+The code that I wrote is in Spring boot.
+So It would need to open and run in STS.
+The user should open localhost:8080 in the browser then the clients should enter https://www.sedna.com/ in the text box and click on submit button. <br>
-The Out put:
+After a while it would have two output: <br>
-  1- In the web page, it shows the list of wed references which are related to www.sedna.com with each page images with the JavaScript and CSS files affected.
+1- in the web that shows the links which are related to "www.sedna.com"  + Images + it is affected by CSS and JavaScript. <br>
-  2- In the console it bring the list of web references which are related to www.sedna.com and for each member of the list it shows the name of images, JavaScript and CSS. based on the assignment I think it is solved.
+2- in the output section of STS the user can see the list of links for each item it shows the images, Javascript, CSS.